 It’s important to understand just how many college students are affected by alcohol abuse and alcohol-related issues.
 This infographic illustrates the criteria for alcoholism and the statistics of how it is linked to fatalities, adverse consequences and injuries in the college community.

-Who Can Benefit?
+Who Can Benefit from Recovery?

 The signs of alcohol dependence include:

 - You’ve set drinking limits for yourself but keep surpassing them.

 - You have every desire to stop drinking, but you don’t feel like you can do it.

 - You stopped doing things you used to enjoy to drink instead.

 - If you aren’t drinking, you’re thinking about drinking.

 - Although your alcohol abuse has only caused you problems, you keep drinking.14

 Some people aren’t merely in over their heads with alcohol, but they also have another disorder complicating their life.
 Mental illness affects some 46 million people in the United States.
 Around one-third of these individuals also have a problem with substance abuse.15